 The trailhead is off Rockhouse Canyon Road; I loved that Apple Maps told me I had to park and walk to it.
 Ha!
 Although it is a dirt road, a standard car would have no trouble.

 The skies were partly overcast, as a storm was due in the afternoon.
 I parked, and Coyote Mountain loomed before me.
 The route follows the ridgeline to the summit, so the only minor challenge is crossing the desert floor to it.

 As I began working my way up the start of the ridge, I spotted this geological wonder.

 I navigated my way up, and at times a clear use trail guided me through the rocks and sharp pointy plants.
 At other times, the trail would fade away, or I was working my way up a steep and rocky section.

 The route would alternate between sections that burned your quads and easier sections that would allow you to catch your breath.
 As the summit looms over you, the route bends westward, letting you know that the end is close at hand.

 With about a mile to go, my knees started to really hurt.
 The steepness of this summit was getting to me.
-As I slowed my pace, I began looking for the best option to depart from the ridgeline and get back and flatter ground.
+As I slowed my pace, I began looking for the best option to depart from the ridgeline and get back to flatter ground.
 I made it back to the car and was glad to be done and heading back into Borrego Springs for a cold beverage and some Mexican food.
-As I drove back home, the rain started to fall as I crested into Ranchita.
-83 summits done, and looking forward to finishing them!
+As I drove back home and crested into Ranchita, the rain started to fall.
+83 summits are done, and looking forward to finishing them!